When Computing Wacc An Analyst Should Use The

 • Tc = Corporate tax rate

 The accuracy of WACC depends heavily on the correct determination of each component, especially the weights (E/V) and (D/V).
-Using appropriate weights is paramount to ensuring that WACC accurately reflects the company's cost of capital.
+Using appropriate weights is very important to ensuring that WACC accurately reflects the company's cost of capital.

 The Importance of Using Market Value Weights